 We are not restricted by any regulatory requirements to maintain our leverage ratio at or below any particular level.
 The amount of leverage we may deploy for particular assets will depend upon the availability of particular types of financing and our assessment of the credit, liquidity, price volatility and other risks of those assets and the credit quality of our financing counterparties.
 We have established leverage limits which are discussed in Item 7, Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity and Capital Resources.
 However, our charter and bylaws do not limit the amount or type of indebtedness we can incur, and our Board has changed, and has the discretion to deviate from or change at any time in the future, our leverage policy, which could result in our business having a different risk profile.
 We utilize non-recourse facilities on certain types of assets that have significantly higher leverage.
-On these facilities, the lenders' primary recourse is to the pledged assets, which would result in losses and reduce our assets and the cash available for distributions to stockholders.
+On these facilities, the lenders' primary recourse is to the pledged assets.
+If the value of the pledged assets is below the value of the debt or if we default on a facility, the lender would be able to foreclose on all the pledged assets, which would result in losses and reduce our assets and the cash available for distributions to stockholders.
 We may apply too much leverage to our assets or may employ an inefficient financing strategy to our assets.